-The Paradox of Mental Health: Awareness and Resources
+The Paradox of Mental Health: Awareness, Relationships and Resources

 "Describing mental health as a paradox taps into the tension between subjective experiences and the objective structures we apply to them.
 This paradox sits at the heart of how we try to understand, diagnose, and "treat" mental states within frameworks that may not fully capture their essence.
 Here’s a closer look at some of the core paradoxes of mental health: